unitymakesus/adanc/wp-content/plugins/give-recurring/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.10.1: April 17th, 2020 =
+* Important: In this version we have patched an important security vulnerability.
+The fix prevents malicious actors from gaining unauthorized access to donor subscriptions where they would then be able to update subscription amounts or cancel the subscription.
+Please note: no credit card data or information was ever compromised as we never store card sensitive information to your database.
+Please update immediately and [contact our support](https://givewp.com/support/) if you have any issues or questions.

+= 1.10.0: March 30th, 2020 =
+* New: Added the Stripe payment gateway SEPA Direct Debit as a compatible gateway option to accept recurring donations through.
+This is a popular payment method in Europe and only requires a single IBAN payment field to process a one time or recurring donation.
+* Fix: Resolved an issue with the "Subscription Payment Failed Email" formatting being incorrect for new installs and also a typo contained within the email's default content.

 = 1.9.14: March 17th, 2020 =
 * Fix: The Authorize.net eCheck renewals were recording under the incorrect Authorize.net payment option.
 Now when eChecks renew they will display properly as coming from the eCheck integration.